Oseni03/founders-stack/README.md

-# NoteApp
+# Founder's Stack

-A multi-tenant SaaS notes application built with Next.js, demonstrating enterprise-grade multi-tenancy, authentication, and subscription management patterns.
+A unified dashboard for indie founders to monitor and manage their entire SaaS stack in one place.
+Built with Next.js, this platform aggregates data from tools like Jira, Slack, GitHub, and Stripe to provide real-time insights and reduce context-switching.

 ## Overview

-NoteApp is a production-ready multi-tenant application where multiple organizations (tenants) can securely manage their users and notes with complete data isolation.
-Built as a Next.js SaaS boilerplate with role-based access control and subscription feature gating.
+Founder's Stack addresses the fragmentation founders face when juggling multiple SaaS tools.
+It provides a centralized dashboard that integrates and normalizes data from various sources, enabling real-time monitoring and actionable insights.
+Built for indie hackers and early-stage startups.

 ---